+A. Definitions

-- A. Definitions - 1.
-Shores: Vertical or inclined support members designed to carry the weight of formwork, concrete, and construction loads above. - 2.
-Re-shores: Shores placed snugly under a stripped concrete structural member after the original forms and shores have been removed from the member, thus requiring the member to carry its own weight and superimposed construction loads at the time of installation.
-Re-shores are assumed to carry no load at the time of installation.
-After the installation of re-shores, superimposed construction loads are assumed to be distributed among all members connected by re-shores. - 3.
-Backshores: Shores placed snugly under a stripped concrete structural member after the original formwork and shores have been removed from a small area without allowing the structural member to deflect or support its own weight or superimposed construction loads.
+- Shores: Vertical or inclined support members designed to carry the weight of formwork, concrete, and construction loads above. - 2.
+Reshores: Shores placed snugly under a stripped concrete structural member after the original forms and shores have been removed from the member, thus requiring the member to carry its own weight and superimposed construction loads at the time of installation.
+Reshores are assumed to carry no load at the time of installation.
+After the installation of reshores, superimposed construction loads are assumed to be distributed among all members connected by reshores. - Backshores: Shores placed snugly under a stripped concrete structural member after the original formwork and shores have been removed from a small area without allowing the structural member to deflect or support its own weight or superimposed construction loads.
 It is assumed that backshores carry the same load as that carried by the original shores they replace.

-Comply with requirements of ACI 301 for shoring, reshoring and back-shoring in concrete construction and as herein specified where more stringent.
+Comply with requirements of ACI 301 for shoring, reshoring and backshoring in concrete construction and as herein specified where more stringent.

-- B. Design: Shores and re-shores or backshores must be designed to carry all loads transmitted to them.
-A rational analysis should be used to determine the number of floors to be shored, re-shored, or back-shored, subject to the minimums stated in the following paragraph, and to determine the loads transmitted to the floors, shores and re-shores or backshores as a result of the construction sequence.
+- B. Design: Shores and reshores or backshores must be designed to carry all loads transmitted to them.
+A rational analysis should be used to determine the number of floors to be shored, reshored, or backshored, subject to the minimums stated in the following paragraph, and to determine the loads transmitted to the floors, shores and reshores or backshores as a result of the construction sequence.
 The analysis should consider, but should not necessarily be limited to, the following: - Structural design load of the slab or member including live load, partition loads, and other loads for which the engineer designed the slab.
 The live load reduction factors for the design of certain members are shown on the structural drawings.
 The reduced live load and an allowance for construction loads shall be taken into consideration when performing the analysis. - 2.
-Dead load weight of the concrete and formwork. - 3.
-Construction live loads, such as placing crews and equipment or stored materials. - 4.
+Dead load weight of the concrete and formwork. - Construction live loads, such as placing crews and equipment or stored materials. - 4.
 Design strength of concrete specified. - 5.
-Cycle time between placement of successive floors.
+Cycle time between placement of successive floors. - 6.
+Strength of concrete at time it is required to support shoring loads from above. - The distribution of loads between floors, shores, and reshores or backshores at the time of placing concrete, stripping formwork, and removal of reshoring or backshoring. - 8.
+Span of slab or structural member between permanent supports. - 9.
+Type of formwork systems, i.e., span of horizontal formwork components, individual shore loads, etc. - 10.
+Minimum age where appropriate. - 11.
+Alignment of shores.
+Where possible, Shores for any floor shall be placed directly above previously placed shores so that load will be transferred directly to such shores.